City Health is a searchable online directory of health and care services in the City of London

 City50+ project, hosted by Toynbee Hall, provides a support and signposting service on a range of concerns to Square Mile residents aged over fifty.

-City Carers Service, run by Elders Voice, provides practical and emotional support for carers in the City of London, including advice and information.
+Carers Network provide practical and emotional support for carers in the City of London, including advice and information.

 The Care Quality Commission checks all hospitals, dentists, care homes and care services to see if they meet national standards.
 You can find out what they have to say about these services in your area by visiting their website.